[2026 Updated] What to Do If iPhone Passcode Changed Itself

 If you've recently set up Apple Pay, banking apps, or other features requiring enhanced security, you may have created a stronger passcode for those features.
 Sometimes, your iPhone may sync or prioritize those settings - especially after a system update.
 Give those codes a try - they might be the key to unlocking your device without any data loss.

-Part 3: Top Methods to Fix iPhone Passcode Changed Itself [without Password]
+Top Methods to Fix iPhone Passcode Changed Itself [Without Password]

 Video Guide: How to Fix iPhone Password Changed On Its Own

-It is an extraordinary tool that helps you unlock the iPhone from various unwanted situations like the iPhone passcode changed from 4 to 6 digits by itself, iPhone passcode not working, iPhone screen being unresponsive, iPhone black screen, etc. On top of that, TunesKit iPhone Unlocker also comes with an intuitive user interface, meaning you don't have to get prior knowledge to use it.
-And it features 4 major parts for you to unlock Apple ID, unlock iOS screen, unlcok screen time passcode, and remove MDM.
+It is an extraordinary tool that helps you unlock the iPhone from various unwanted situations like the iPhone passcode changed from 4 to 6 digits by itself, iPhone cannot accept correct passcode, iPhone screen being unresponsive, iPhone black screen, etc. And it features 4 major parts for you to unlock Apple Account, remove iPhone passcode, unlcok screen time passcode, and remove MDM.
 Here are the steps below to fix iPhone passcode changed itself.

 Key Features of TunesKit iPhone Unlocker

 TunesKit iPhone Unlocker works smoothly to fix iPhone passcode changed itself or someone else without any passcode.
-Compatible with the latest iOS versions, including iOS 18.
 Ensures a 99% success rate.

 Step 1Install TunesKit iPhone Unlocker